 16 Then Herod, when he saw that he was deceived by the wise men, was exceedingly angry; and he sent forth and put to death all the male children who were in Bethlehem and in all its districts, from two years old and under, according to the time which he had determined from the wise men.

-Consider.
-The wise men followed a star that led them to the Christ child (John 1:9: “That was the true Light which gives light to every man coming into the world.”).
+Considering.
+The wise men followed a star that led them to Jesus (imagine that!; John 1:9: “That was the true Light which gives light to every man coming into the world.”).

 Question.
-After you were led to Christ, did you return…”another way?”
+After you were led to Jesus, did you return…”another way?”

 “We Three Kings”, also known as “We Three Kings of Orient Are” or “The Quest of the Magi”, is a Christmas carol written by Reverend John Henry Hopkins, Jr., who wrote both the lyrics and the music as part of a Christmas pageant for the General Theological Seminary in New York City.
 It is suggested to have been written in 1857 but did not appear in print until his Carols, Hymns and Song in 1863.
 Hopkins composed the song in Williamsport, Pennsylvania, where he was a pastor at Christ Episcopal Church (which still stands at the corner of Fourth and Mulberry Streets).